teresahanak/wikipedia-life-expectancy/README.md

 At the bottom of an indvidual's page (after following the Name link), there is a References section for that individual's page.
 Image 2 contains a sample from [Ramiz Abutalibov's](https://en.wikipedia.org/wiki/Ramiz_Abutalibov) page.[<sup>[5]</sup>](#ref5)
 ![refs_snippet.jpg](refs_snippet.jpg)
 The number of references is easily scrapable and can represent the individual's notability, quantified.
-The above list and the additional of number of references (a proxy for notability) provide a framework for collecting the data.
+The above list with the number of references (a proxy for notability) added, provides a framework for collecting the data.
 ## Dataset Lifecycle in Pictures
 ![data_lifecycle_snippet.jpg](data_lifecycle_snippet.jpg)
 We start here: